“If you were saved it is because you have something else to do in this world.”

-While working through the shock, disappointment and anger of her diagnosis and treatment, Catherine developed friendships with several other women who had survived cancer.
+As she worked through the shock, disappointment and anger of her diagnosis and treatment, Catherine developed friendships with several other women who had survived cancer.
 Together, in 1983, they founded Living Through Cancer.
-LTC, as it came to be called, had two main goals: as a safe place for people living with a cancer history to share fears and experiences, and to serve as a local clearinghouse for the latest information on cancer.
+LTC, as it came to be called, had two main goals: to be a safe place for people with a cancer history to share fears and experiences, and to serve as a local clearinghouse for the latest information on cancer.

-It was in keeping up with the latter mission that Catherine first heard of Dr. Fitzhugh Mullan.
+And this is how Catherine first heard of Dr. Fitzhugh Mullan.
 Fitz had trained as a pediatrician in the Bronx.
-Like Catherine, Fitz, too, had experience in social reform movements, his being in the health care arena.
-In 1972, he had been commissioned in the U.S. Public Health Service and practiced in New Mexico as one of the organization’s first physicians in the National Health Service Corps.
-Three years later, at the age of 32, he had taken a random chest x-ray of himself at his Santa Fe hospital.
+Like Catherine, Fitz, too, had experience in social reform movements, his being in health care.
+In 1972, he had been commissioned in the U.S. Public Health Service and practiced in New Mexico as one of the first physicians in the National Health Service Corps.
+Three years later, at the age of 32, he had taken a chest x-ray of himself at his Santa Fe hospital.
 The x-ray revealed a cauliflower shaped tumor that proved to be a solid, cancerous seminoma.

 What should have been a routine chest surgery devolved into a nightmare of complications from which Fitz nearly died.
 His recovery took a full two years.
 Having always been an eloquent writer, Fitz detailed his cancer journey in a 1983 book, Vital Signs: A Young Doctor’s Struggle with Cancer.
 And since he had a healthy Rolodex of medical contacts from coast to coast, he embarked on a national speaking tour to promote his book.

-Catherine was waiting for Fitz in the vestibule outside one of his speaking engagements.
+In 1985, Catherine was waiting for Fitz in the vestibule outside one of his speaking engagements.
 Her appearance was a follow-up to a letter she had sent him previously.
 They were on the same wavelength about life after cancer, she told him.
-Cancer patients were growing in number and desperately needed one another to forge through the stages of their new lives.
+“Because of the 1971 National Cancer Act, which was feeding unprecedented sums into research, cancer survivors were growing in number and desperately needed one another to forge through the stages of their new lives.
 She told him about LTC and the other grassroots cancer support groups across the country about which she was accumulating information.
 With passion and persuasion, she pronounced that they needed to get organized, to form a coalition.
 And to accomplish that, she needed him, and his considerable Rolodex of contacts.

-Fitz had no choice but to agree, first on the belief that he figured she would continue to stalk him until he said yes.
-But more importantly, on the belief that she was right.
-Slowly, cancer patient numbers were growing, yet their physical and emotional needs were completely closeted.
-He was in.
+Fitz agreed, partly because he believed she would continue to stalk him until he said yes, but more importantly, because he knew she was right.
+Despite cancer survivor numbers growing, their physical and emotional needs were completely closeted.

-With Fitz’s treasure trove of who’s who in the cancer world, Catherine’s mailing list grew.
-She sent a total of 83 letters to cancer organizations, researchers and individuals – anyone who evidenced a remote interest in the area of survivorship.
-She detailed their joint vision – having convinced Fitz that “joint” was the only way to word it – to create a network of like-minded people.
+With Fitz’s treasure trove of Who’s Who in the cancer world, Catherine’s mailing list grew.
+She sent a total of 83 letters to cancer organizations, researchers and individuals—anyone who evidenced a remote interest in life post-cancer.
+She detailed their joint vision—having convinced Fitz that “joint” was the only way to word it—to create a network of like-minded people.
 In her letter, recipients were asked whether they would be interested in being a part of a national coalition, and what they’d like to see the coalition do.

-Then – as now – survivorship organizations were protective of their turf, fearing the loss of stakeholders to newer, shinier programs.
+Then—as now—survivorship organizations were protective of their turf, fearing the loss of stakeholders to newer, shinier programs.
 It was an absurd notion in an industry whose alleged mission was to support patients.
-Still, 31 responded affirmatively to Catherine’s letter, and 22 of them had agreed to gather that October to investigate this new vision for life beyond cancer.
+Still, of the 83 letters she sent out, 31 responded affirmatively, and twenty-two of them agreed to gather that October to investigate this new vision for life beyond cancer.

-Nor was the city a research or healthcare mecca, having no prestigious medical school or acclaimed hospitals.
+Albuquerque was not known as a research or healthcare mecca.
+It had no prestigious medical school or acclaimed hospitals.
 The fact that this group, including accomplished and well-known individuals from around the country, was willing to make the trek to such an unlikely destination speaks volumes about both the subject matter and the respect held for both Fitz and Catherine.

 A few weeks before the meeting, a Phoenix nurse who had been invited to attend learned she had a scheduling conflict.
-She contacted an acquaintance, another nurse who had worked with cancer patients and in cancer research at the University of Arizona Medical Center in Tucson.
-Explaining that she was unable to go to Albuquerque, she persuaded the Tucson nurse to make the trip.
+She contacted an acquaintance, another nurse who had worked with cancer patients and in cancer research at the University of Arizona Medical Center in Tucson who agreed to go in her place.

-Susie’s body felt foreign, and the treatment assault made her feel unfeminine and unworthy.
-She had fallen into a deep depression and, being introverted by nature, had isolated herself from social interaction.
-Her chemo eventually caused long-term side effects, and the ensuing radiation would be responsible for as yet undiagnosed cancers and cardiac issues.
+Susie’s body had soon begun to feel like a foreign thing.
+The treatment was an assault that made her feel unfeminine and damaged.
+She had fallen into a deep depression and, being introverted by nature, had isolated herself from other people.
+Her chemo caused long-term side effects, and the ensuing radiation would be responsible ultimately for as yet undiagnosed cancers and cardiac issues.
 None of these reactions or conditions were unusual.
 All those treated for cancer knew that the disease hadn’t really ended when their treatment had.
-But each thought their situation was the result of their own shortcomings, and never anything to be shared publicly.
+But each thought their situation was the result of their own shortcomings, and not something to be shared with others.

-In her 39 years of life, Susie had fought in military and medical battles.
+At 39, Susie had fought in military and medical battles.
 She was a warrior and a survivor in every sense of the word.
 Her disease had motivated her to become one of the country’s first oncology nurses, giving her the advantage of experiencing cancer from both sides of the hospital bed.
-But no one in her world would have ever guessed the part she was about to play in the history of the war on cancer.
-What lay ahead would not only change her life, it would change the lives of millions of people battling cancer far into the future.
+But what lay ahead would not only change her life, it would change the lives of millions of people battling cancer far into the future.